Tourism in Chhattisgarh

-Tourism in Chhattisgarh refers to tourism in Indian state of Chhattisgarh.
-It is India's 10th largest state and situated in the heart of India, is endowed with a rich cultural heritage and attractive natural diversity.
-The state has many ancient monuments, rare wildlife, exquisitely carved temples, Buddhist sites, palaces, water falls, caves, rock paintings and hill plateaus.
+Tourism is an important part of the economy of the Indian state of Chhattisgarh, India's tenth largest state.
+The state has many ancient monuments, rare wildlife, carved temples, Buddhist sites, palaces, water falls, caves, rock paintings and hill plateaus.

-Most of these sites are untouched and unexplored and offer a unique and alternate experience to tourists, compared to traditional destinations which have become overcrowded.
-For tourists who are tired of the crowds at major destinations will like the Bastar district, with its unique cultural and ecological identity.
-The green state of Chhattisgarh has 41.33% of its area under forests and is one of the richest bio-diversity areas in the country.
+The State of Forest Report 2023 published by the Ministry of Environment, Forest and Climate Change, recorded that forest cover accounts for 44.25 percent of the total geographical area of Chhattisgarh.

+Located in central India, Chhattisgarh attracts tourists with its untouched forests, impressive waterfalls, and varied wildlife.
+From the dense greenery of Bastar to the peaceful surroundings of Chitrakote Falls, every aspect showcases the beauty of nature, appealing to nature lovers and adventurers alike.

 Waterfalls

-Chhattisgarh can be considered as the tourist attraction for waterfalls in Central India.
+Waterfalls are a tourist attraction in the state.
 Due to the three main physio-graphic division i.e. 1.
 Northern Hills, 2.
 Central Plains and 3.
-Southern Plateaus, Chhattisgarh is blessed with numerous perennial and seasonal waterfalls, some of the names of which are given below:
+Southern Plateaus, Chhattisgarh has numerous perennial and seasonal waterfalls, some of which are listed below: